raganwald/raganwald.github.com/_posts/2015-04-24-hilberts-school.md

   ...
 {% endhighlight %}

 After he has been seating people from bus `0` for a good long while, people from the other buses get restless.
 When will they be seated?
 What seat will they have?
-Bertie realizes that although there are infinite numbers of people involved, up to this point, he could point to any one student and tell them exactly where they woudl end up being seated.
+Bertie realizes that although there are infinite numbers of people involved, up to this point, he could point to any one student and tell them exactly where they would end up being seated.

 But with this scheme, he can't really put anyone from any of the other buses into a particular seat.
 He calls for order, and tries again: